 Floating Bus, or Lack Thereof

 This is covered in more detail in the article covering memory contention and the floating bus.
 The net effect is that games that rely on the floating bus for video synchronisation are going to hang or perform jerkily on +2A and +3 machines where this quirk of the hardware is absent on the usual ports.

 Memory Contention differences (or, It Works on My Machine)

-When the orignal 128K Derby technical specification was published, it described the 8 pages of RAM that could be paged in as either contended or uncontended (see the above linked memory contention article for more detail).
+When the original 128K Derby technical specification was published, it described the 8 pages of RAM that could be paged in as either contended or uncontended (see the above linked memory contention article for more detail).
 As code runs slower in contended RAM, programmers would not place timing critical code (like loading routines) in these contended banks, which according to the spec were banks 4,5,6 and 7.

 This would have been fine, except for an error in the PAL chip which resulted in the contended banks being 1,3,5 and 7 instead.
 Programmers either wrote their code against the spec and encountered unexpected results, or observed actual behaviour – which caused problems down the line when the +2A and +3 range were architected to implement contention as per the original spec!